cnvogelg/amitools/doc/vamos.md

     work=~/amiga/work
     shared=$HOME/amiga/shared

-This example defines the volume names system:. home:, work:, and shared: and assigns them native paths on the host computer.

-Note that the native path may contain ~ for your home directory.
-Even $ENV environment variable access is possible.

-You can also specify volumes on the command line with:

-    ./vamos -V system:~/amiga/wb310 -V work:. ..

-By default vamos defines the root: volume name to be root of your file system (/).
-So every host system path can be mapped to an Amiga path.

-If multiple volumes share subtrees in the file system then the Amiga volume is always assigned from the longest path match.
-E.g. in our example above the path *~/amiga/wb310/c* is covered by *system:* and *home:* volume.
-The mapper then takes the longest match and thus this path is converted to *system:c*.
+As you see, tilde is allowed as a synonym for your home directory for system paths.
+Also host environment variables can be expanded with a dollar sign.

-### 2.2 Assigns
+#### 2.1.2 Assigns

-AmigaOS also allows to use assigns to introduce some kind of virtual volume names that map to other amiga paths.
+AmigaOS uses **Assigns** to give paths inside AmigaOS a new name alias (E.g.
+`c:` is a short hand for `sys:c` directory).
+An assign always maps a name to an absolute Amiga path starting with a volume or starting with another assign name.

+In vamos assigns work similar: You specify an assign name and map it to an absolute Amiga path.
+Please note: no host path (on Mac/PC) is used here!

+On the command line you define an assign with the `-a` switch (repeated for more assign definitions) and in the config file you create an `[assigns]`
+section:

+    -a myassign:sys:path/to/dir
+    -a myalias:myassign:more/path

+    [assigns]
+    myassign=sys:path/to/dir
+    myalias=myassign:more/path

 Many applications use this mechanism to find their install directory (sc:) or things like includes (include:) or libs (lib:).

-vamos adapts this mechanism and allows to define assigns yourself in the config file or on the command line.
-The config file needs a section assigns:
+A typical example looks like:

     [assigns]
     sc=shared:sc